-Debug mode can be accessed only by the Debugger in Debugging step.
-Once the TOE is changed to NORMAL mode, Debug mode commands are no more available for NORMAL mode.
+Debug mode can be accessed only by the Debugger before disabling Debug mode.
+Once the Debug Mode is disabled, Debug mode commands are no more available for NORMAL mode.
 Debugging test during developing code is only available for Debug mode only.